chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/accordion.md

 ---
 # **G﻿uidelines**

-An accordion is used to show and hide content.Make the entire title label area clickable to trigger expansion.
+An accordion is used to show and hide content.
+Make the entire title label area clickable to trigger expansion.
 It is ideal to use when you want to display more than 5-10 modules of content.

 **W﻿hen to use**